cryptape/kabletop-godot/README.md

 # Introduction

-By integrating the Godot game engine's Rust binding libraries gdnative and kabletop-ckb-sdk to encapsulate the interface for interacting with Kabletop contracts into an interface that the Godot engine can recognize, game developers are able to connect their games to the CKB network with only a small amount of blockchain development experience.
+To encapsulate the interface with Kabletop contracts into an interface recognizable for Godot engine, is by integrating gdnative and `kabletop-ckb-sdk—Godot` game engine's Rust binding libraries.
+Thus, game developers can connect their games to the CKB network with only a small amount of blockchain development experience.

-Godot game engine supports Windows, Linux and MacOS systems, accordingly, kabletop-godot needs to be compiled into a dll, so or dylib file and imported into the Godot engine for use.
-It is recommended to refer to the official Godot documentation for details on how to import.
+Godot game engine supports Windows, Linux and MacOS systems, accordingly, `kabletop-godot` needs to be compiled into a `.dll`, `.so` or `.dylib` file and imported into the Godot engine.
+It is recommended to refer to the official Godot documentation for the how-to details.

 # Godot Interfaces

-kabletop-godot provides many types of interfaces for the Godot game engine:
+`kabletop-godot` provides the following types of interfaces for the Godot game engine:

 A. Interfaces related to Lua files
 > 1. set_entry